Derrick Lassic: Dallas Cowboys

-Lassic was selected by the Dallas Cowboys in the fourth round (94th overall) of the 1993 NFL Draft.
+Lassic was selected by the Dallas Cowboys in the fourth round (94th overall) of the 1993 NFL draft.
 The team was forced to start him in the first two games (both losses) after Emmitt Smith’s contract holdout extended into the regular season.
 He became the first rookie running back in league history to start a season opener for a defending Super Bowl champion, and the third rookie running back in franchise history to start a season opener.

 Although Smith signed in time for the third game against the Phoenix Cardinals, Lassic still started and led the team in rushing with 60 yards on 14 carries, while scoring his first 2 touchdowns during a 17–10 win.
 From that point his workload was significantly reduced, on the way to the Cowboys winning back-to-back Super Bowls.
+In the eleventh game against the Miami Dolphins, he was demoted to third-string running back after being passed on the depth chart by fellow rookie Lincoln Coleman.
 In the thirteenth game against the Minnesota Vikings, he lined up at receiver to compensate the loss of an injured Alvin Harper, when the team used three wide receiver sets.
 He was declared inactive in the final three games of the season.
-In the Cowboys’ playoff run he was limited to four touches; he did not play in Super Bowl XXVIII.
+In the Cowboys’ playoff run he was limited to four touches; he was in the backfield for the final play of Super Bowl XXVIII.

-In 1993, he rushed 75 times for 269 yards and 3 touchdowns, but he suffered from the national pressure and the loyalty his teammates had towards Smith.
+He finished with 75 carries for 269 yards and 3 touchdowns, but he suffered from the national pressure and the loyalty his teammates had towards Smith.
 Erik Williams criticized Lassic's running style, saying "He runs too fast.
 We have a flow and he isn't able to see it", Nate Newton said, "Lassic was a nice kid, but if we expected to get back to the Super Bowl, we needed Emmitt in the lineup".

-In 1994, he was limited with a torn ligament he suffered in his right knee during a pre-season game, until being placed on the injured reserve list on December 6, 1994.
+In 1994, he tore his right quadricep muscle during kickoff coverage duty, in the Cowboys' 17-9 preseason win against the Minnesota Vikings.
+He was placed on the injured reserve list on December 6, 1994.

 In Cowboys lore, he is remembered for being the starting running back for the first two games of the 1993 season when Smith held out in a contract dispute.